dustinpfister/blog_posts/_posts/threejs-fog.md

 This is a post on how to go about adding fog to a three.js project.
 You should have some knowledge of three.js, and javaScript development in general in order to get any benefit from this post.
 I have written a post on how to [get started with three.js](/2018/04/04/threejs-getting-started/) if you are completely new on how to work with three.js.

+### 1.1 - The source code examples here can be found on guthub

+The source code examples that I am writing about here can be found on my [test threejs](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-fog) repository, along with many other examples for all my other posts.

-### 1.1 - Be mindful of what material you are using when adding fog
+### 1.2 - Be mindful of what material you are using when adding fog

 Not all materials will work with fog, for example the Normal Material will not work with fog, but the Lambert and standard materials will.
 If you have not done so before hand it might be a good idea to go over all the materials and work out some basic examples of each, and also play around with lights and so forth in order to get a better sense of what the options are for materials.
 I have [my post on materials in general](/2018/04/30/threejs-materials/), but for this post I will be sticking to the standard material as that seems to be one of the best options and not just because it supports fog.

-### 1.2 - Adding a Fog to a Scene in three.js
+### 1.3 - Adding a Fog to a Scene in three.js

 A fog is something that can be added to a three.js [Scene](https://threejs.org/docs/index.html#api/scenes/Scene) object by attaching an instance of the THREE.Fog, or THREE.FogExp2 constructors to the scene.fog property os a scene object instance.
 By default the value of the fog property of a Scene instance is null, so if you do not add one there will not be one by default.